laacz/aoc-2021/readme.md

 As opposed to previous years, when I did this in non-native languages, this year I just relaxed and just went with PHP.
 Because why not.

+All ratings ar relative to my skill, not to be taken as granted.
+Easy for me can be hard for you, as well as a hard challange must be an easy one for others.

+PHP 8.1 required.

+## Day 1

+Trivial.

+## Day 2

+Trivial.

+## Day 3

+Trivial.
+Part two required total rewrite, but easy enough.

+## Day 4

+Had to think a little about the approach, but straightfoward after that.

+## Day 5

+This was also an easy task.
+As a bonus - part 2 required only one additional line of code.

+## Day 6

+Brute force worked well, but then I had to resort to the counts.
+Strightforward.

+## Day 7

+This was also an easy task.
+Both parts.

+## Day 8

+First part was too easy, but second one was a bit tricky.
+Once I came up with the strategy of differentiating digits, rest was easy.

+## Day 9

+First part was too easy once again.
+However.
+Second part was not easy.
+Not at all.
+Had to touch up on flood fill algorithm.

+## Day 10

+Easy.

+## Day 11

+Got lost somewhere when resetting the energy level, but quickly recovered.
+Both parts then were a breeze.

+## Day 12

+This was not fun.
+I do not like graphs.
+But, once implemented Dijkstra (no priority queue - i'm just lazy), it was OK.

+## Day 13

+This was again an easy task.
+Folding is not hard.
+However, you can't fold a paper more than 7 times.

+## Day 14

+This was the first task I almost went to solutions.
+First par took some fiddling.
+Second part required a full rewrite, and was not very easy to debug.

+## Day 15

+Oh, I see.
+It's the hard parts now until the end of the advent.
+The only problem was that my example obviously did not work if you travel only right and down.
+Oh, bugger.

+## Day 16

+Ahh, thank you gods.
+This was such a relief to find a protocol parsing task.
+You can call me a mazochist, if you wish, but I enjoyed this one from start to finish.

+## Day 17

+This seemed deceptivly simple until I got to the last part.
+Decided to brute force the hell out of it and leave the task be.

+## Day 18

+The second time I almost gave up.
+This got me so frustrated that I took a break.
+Still no peeking to solutions, but yeah.
+First part got me banging my head against the table, second part was nothing after that.
+This might be fifth implementation from scratch.
+Bug with tree traversal.
+Bug with the interpretation of action order.
+Bug with me.

+## Day 19

+So, now we're left only with the hard ones for real?
+Or is it true that I just am not that good of a programmer?
+Who hasn't coded rotating toroids in assembly on x286 or z80?
+Hint - I haven't.
+However, I was familiar with rotation matrixes.
+So this just took a hell of refreshing from memory, one wikipedia article and a bug.
+Bug with the matrix, which I found in the morning.
+But then we're back, baby.

+When starting this one, I was almost sure that I'll be unable to pass.
+Never ever 3D transformations have been a part of my life.
+Got lucky I guess.

+## Day 20

+After last two days this one gave me satisfaction because of how easy it was.
+And a dissatisfaction because of how easy it was.
+And another satisfaction because of that trick in the actual dataset, which was not present in test dataset.
+Oh, boy that smile on my face, when I discovered why my code was not working with the real data.

+## Day 21
+## Day 22
+## Day 23
+## Day 24
+## Day 25